Strength training is a vital part of a balanced exercise routine that includes aerobic activity and flexibility exercises.

 Warm up for 5-10 minutes before each session.

 Work more reps; avoid maximum lifts.
-(A coach or teacher can give you specifics based upon your needs.)
+(A coach or teacher can give you specifics based on your needs.)

 Ensure you're using proper technique through supervision.
 Improper technique may result in injuries, particularly in the shoulder and back.